Possible Sanctions for NIU Student Code of Conduct Violations

 Loss of Privileges: A denial of specified privileges for a designated period of time (e.g., inability to have guests/visitors, inability to hold social functions, etc.);

-Loss of Recognized Student Organization Status: A loss of all privileges, including Northern Illinois University recognition as a student organization, for a specified period;
+Loss of Recognized Student Organization Status: A loss of all privileges, including Northern Illinois University recognition as a student organization, for a specified period of time;

 Residence Hall Suspension: Separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified;